howdocom/howdo-slate/source/index.html.md

 The 3 month program may have been discovered on accident but it helped create a new dimension of startup support that leverages the time constraint.
 While the most public accelerators (Y Combinator and Techstars) have chosen the 3 month approach, organizations should design their programs according to the type of product they are focusing on and the amount of capital they have available.

 ### Considerations for Program Length: Type of Product
-[WP IMPORT: BLOCKQUOTE] “What is perhaps most important is that the programme is long enough that startup founders can develop a demo product and be able to pitch it by the end of the programme.
+> “What is perhaps most important is that the programme is long enough that startup founders can develop a demo product and be able to pitch it by the end of the programme.
 As seed accelerators expand outside of web applications, this will become even more difficult to achieve within the 3-month window.
 While writing a web application can be done in just a few months, if the company requires a physical product to be built the time required before a true demo is ready will be much longer.
 Even at Y Combinator, typically only half to three-quarters of the startups funded are able to launch before the programme Demo Day.
 New programme founders should specifically think about the reasons behind the length of their accelerator programme.
 Copying Y Combinator without a reason is a poor choice.”
 (Jed D. Christiansen - Report)

-[WP IMPORT: BLOCKQUOTE] “Most of the existing accelerators to date have operated in the software or mobile applications arena, an industry characterized by relatively low capital requirements and short prototyping durations.”
+> “Most of the existing accelerators to date have operated in the software or mobile applications arena, an industry characterized by relatively low capital requirements and short prototyping durations.”
 (SBA, Report)

-[WP IMPORT: BLOCKQUOTE] “...But we kept the 3-month cycle because it is a good length of time to build a version 1.
+> “...But we kept the 3-month cycle because it is a good length of time to build a version 1.
 Some startups may not be able to launch in such a short time, but they should all be able to build something impressive.”
 (Paul Graham, Interview)

 ### Considerations for Program Length: Efficiency/Cost
-[WP IMPORT: BLOCKQUOTE] “In addition to the ‘tough love’ benefits that a short, intense, focused time frame offers startups, the limited duration is essential to controlling costs and increasing the number of startups in the accelerator’s portfolio.
+> “In addition to the ‘tough love’ benefits that a short, intense, focused time frame offers startups, the limited duration is essential to controlling costs and increasing the number of startups in the accelerator’s portfolio.
 This in turn increases the expected profit of the accelerator by increasing the probability of one or more high value exits into the marketplace.”
 (SBA , Report)

-[WP IMPORT: BLOCKQUOTE] “Part of the power of the accelerator is that it's a constrained period of time.”
+> “Part of the power of the accelerator is that it's a constrained period of time.”
 (Brad Feld, Video Interview)

 ## Location
 [WP IMPORT: BLOCKQUOTE & CENTER JUSTIFY & ITALICIZE] “There is a start-up revolution occurring.
 Every major metro area in the world will eventually be able to support an accelerator.”
 (Brad Feld, Interview)